 Tramore is a picturesque seaside town located in County Waterford, Ireland, known for its stunning beaches, vibrant nightlife, and friendly locals.
-Situated on the southeast coast of Ireland, Tramore is a popular destination for tourists and locals alike, offering a wide range of activities and attractions.
+Situated on the southeast coast of Ireland, no wonder Tramore is such a popular destination.

 One of the main draws of Tramore is its beaches.
 With over 5 km of sandy coastline, the town offers a range of options for those looking to soak up some sun, swim in the ocean, or try their hand at surfing.
 Tramore Beach, also known as the Back Strand, is the largest and most popular beach in the town.
 It is ideal for swimming, sunbathing, and surfing, and has a range of facilities including a children’s playground, a skate park, and a promenade lined with restaurants and cafes.